Skip to content

 Which fluids should you choose?

-Please use crystalloids not colloids.
-And although historically we have used 0.9% saline, it is better to choose balanced or buffered solutions such as Ringer’s lactate or Plasmalyte.
+Please use crystalloids, not colloids.
+Although historically, we have used 0.9% saline, it is better to choose balanced or buffered solutions such as Ringer’s lactate or Plasmalyte.
 Too much saline can cause hyperchloremic acidosis.

 Inotropes

-There has been a real sea change in our approach with inotropes.
+There has been a real sea change in our approach to inotropes.
 As we’re being more cautious with fluid resuscitation, we need to start giving inotropes earlier.
-After giving 40 to 60 ml/kg have your inotrope lined up ready to go.
+After giving 40 to 60 ml/kg, have your inotrope lined up and ready to go.
 There is good evidence that the drug of choice should be adrenaline20.
-You can give adrenaline via a peripheral intravenous cannula or an intra osseous cannula safely if you don’t have central access.
+You can give adrenaline via a peripheral intravenous cannula or an intraosseous cannula safely if you don’t have central access.
 There have also been studies in adults that showed that peripheral adrenaline is also safe, especially when given for less than four hours or in a diluted dose.

 Safety netting